 We continue to work with Advance and editor Jon Bassett on bylined articles for the year.
 Kevin Conley wrote an article on preparticipation exams to be published in the March issue.
 This was in tandem with Journal of Athletic Training publication and the presentation at the Summit on the same topic.

-Jim Thornton was also interviewed by editor Danielle Bullen on an article re: stretching to be published on February 24th and we will track.
+Jim Thornton was also interviewed by editor Danielle Bullen on an article re: stretching.
+Publication date TBD.